Rudman Center Advisory Board

 She moved to New Hampshire with her husband in 1993 and entered into public service as an Assistant Attorney General in the New Hampshire Department of Justice.
 In 1998, Lucy joined Rath, Young and Pignatelli, PC, serving clients in health care, regulatory and business matters for over 15 years, before agreeing to serve as Legal Counsel for New Hampshire Governor Maggie Hassan beginning in January 2013.

-Paul is pleased to focus his practice of law on mediation and alternative dispute resolution at Shaheen and Gordon
+Paul is pleased to focus his practice of law on mediation and alternative dispute resolution at Shaheen & Gordon.

 He began his career in 1978 as an Assistant Attorney General in the criminal justice division of the New Hampshire Attorney General’s office successfully prosecuting homicides, environmental and white-collar crime.
 He entered private practice in 1983, working in Exeter and Manchester, and served a term as President of the Manchester Bar Association.